thingless/viewshed/README.md

 ##Running Locally & Contributing
-Because of its dependence on GDAL ViewSHED can be a little tricky to get running locally for development.
+Because of its dependence on GDAL and OpenCV ViewSHED can be a little tricky to get running locally for development.
 The steps below will work on Ubuntu 14.04 if your not using virtualenv:

 1. Run `sudo apt-get install -y libopencv-* libtiff5 gdal-bin python-dev python-pip python-opencv python-numpy python-scipy python-gdal libleveldb-dev`
 2. Run `git clone https://github.com/thingless/viewshed.git`